Degree: Doctor

 Show all publications

-5. No waves from surface knowledge: diving into the social representations of the deep sea, Morais, C Moreira, L Teixeira, AS; Aguiar, T in INTERNATIONAL JOURNAL OF SCIENCE EDUCATION PART B-COMMUNICATION AND PUBLIC ENGAGEMENT, 2022, ISSN: 2154-8455, Volume: 12,
+1. Diving into people's understanding of the deep sea: a comparative study from the east to the west of the Atlantic, Morais, C Aguiar, T; Atkinson, L; Moreira, L Teixeira, AS; Rosa, M in INTERNATIONAL JOURNAL OF SCIENCE EDUCATION PART B-COMMUNICATION AND PUBLIC ENGAGEMENT, 2025, ISSN: 2154-8455,